Fabulous Disaster (band)

-Fabulous Disaster was an American punk rock all-female band founded in 1998 in San Francisco, California.
+Fabulous Disaster was an all-female American punk rock band founded in 1998 in San Francisco, California.

 History

 Fabulous Disaster formed in San Francisco in 1998 and released their debut album, Pretty Killers (Evil Eye Records, 1999).
-In 2000, they signed to Fat Wreck Chords', Pink and Black imprint.
+In 2000, they signed to Fat Wreck Chords' Pink and Black imprint.
 They toured heavily to promote their second album, Put Out or Get Out.
-They released Panty Raid!, in 2003 and toured with bands such as NOFX, The Mad Caddies, The Briefs, The Real McKenzies, The Dickies and others.
-While on the Fat Wreck Tour of 2001, they won the SF Weekly Best Punk Band award.
-They released the EP, I'm a Mess, in 2004, featuring a new lineup.
-More touring followed.
-They released a few split EP's with Euro bands like OC Toons and Zinc.
-The band's fourth full-length album, Love At First Fight, was released in May 2007.
-In the latter part of 2007, the band split up.
+They released Panty Raid! in 2003 and toured with bands such as NOFX, The Mad Caddies, The Briefs, The Real McKenzies, and The Dickies.
+While on the Fat Wreck Tour of 2001, they won the *SF Weekly* Best Punk Band award.
+They released the EP I'm a Mess in 2004, featuring a new lineup.
+Subsequent touring followed, and they released split EPs with European bands such as OC Toons and Zinc.
+The band's fourth full-length album, Love At First Fight, was released in May 2007; the band split up later that year.